 HLAA State Board Member:

 If you would like to use your skills on our board, please consider filling out the form below.
+Please send the completed form by October 1st.
 Whether you have experience on a board or not, it is always a good way to stretch yourself and help many in our state with hearing loss.
 Please download the form below, fill it out and return it following the instructions given.

 Our Walk4Hearing event has come and gone for 2018.
 We thank everyone for a great time at the walk.
 We look forward to next years walk.
 We can always use volunteers on this team.
 Please contact us if you can chip in.
 Please send an email to firstname.lastname@example.org